 TP5 Speaking Lesson

-To provide accuracy and fluency speaking practice in a conversation in the context of giving or recieving advise
+To provide fluency speaking practice in a discussion in the context of new products